jeremy-edward-bauerle/LegendSRD/edited-output/blood_magic/hand-edited.md

 to their deity or pantheon.
 The number of Magic Points donated becomes the value of his Sacrificial Power for that day.

-                                                     23
-Alex Greene (order #3262370)                                                                                  7
 A worshipper may contribute to his Sacrificial Power ‘pool’ by using a combination of methods.
 Due to the difficulty and expense of gathering sacrifices however, it is rare for a worshipper who is not established in the priesthood of their local temple to be able to gain regular access to suitable victims.
 Nothing stops an informal worshipper